MicrosoftDocs/architecture-center/docs/hybrid/azure-arc-sql-server-content.md

 Azure Arc enabled SQL Managed Instance becomes a containerized deployment running on top of Azure Arc enabled data services.
 To host your deployment, you can use the following options: <!--LM: Please check that "becomes" still retains the meaning of the sentence.-->

 - Azure Arc enabled data services on an Azure Arc-enabled Kubernetes cluster.
 Azure Arc-enabled Kubernetes supports a wide range of Kubernetes distributions hosted in cloud or on-premises environments on virtual or physical servers.
-- Azure Arc enabled data services on an AKS cluster hosted on an on-premises, physical Azure Stack HCI cluster.
+- Azure Arc enabled data services on an AKS cluster hosted on an on-premises, physical Azure Local instance.

 Both options support equivalent SQL Server-related capabilities because these capabilities rely on the Azure Arc enabled data services layer.
-However, when using Azure Stack HCI, you should implement AKS because this simplifies the implementation and management of the Kubernetes infrastructure and its workloads.
+However, when using Azure Local, you should implement AKS because this simplifies the implementation and management of the Kubernetes infrastructure and its workloads.

 Azure Arc enabled SQL Managed Instance offers [near 100% compatibility][azure-arc-enabled-sql-mi-compatibility] with the latest SQL Server database engine.
 This facilitates lift and shift migrations to Azure Arc enabled data services with minimal application and database changes.
 <!--LM: Please check that "becomes" retains the meaning in the following paragraph.-->